-Based upon our current operating plan, we believe that the net proceeds fromour initial public offering, together with our existing cash and cash equivalents as of September 30, 2019, will enable us to fund our operating expenses and capital expenditure requirements through at least the first quarter of 2022.
+Based upon our current operating plan, we believe that our existing cash and cash equivalents as of March 31, 2020 will enable us to fund our operating expenses and capital expenditure requirements through at least the third quarter of 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 We will continue to require additional financing to advance our current product candidates through clinical development, to develop, acquire or in-license other potential product candidates and to fund operations for the foreseeable future.
-We will continue to seek funds through equity offerings, debt financings or other capital sources, including potential collaborations, licenses and other similar arrangements.
+We will continue to seek funds through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
+Market volatility resulting from the COVID-19 pandemic or other factors could also adversely impact our ability to access capital as and when needed.
 If we do raise additional capital through public or private equity offerings, the ownership interest of our existing stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights.
 If we raise additional capital through debt financing, we may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
 If we are unable to raise capital, we will need to delay, reduce or terminate planned activities to reduce costs.